What is Accutane?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose symptoms may include headache, dizziness, vomiting, stomach pain, warmth or tingling under the skin, swelling of the lips, and loss of balance or coordination.
+Overdose symptoms may include headache, dizziness, vomiting, stomach pain, warmth or tingling in your face, swollen or cracked lips, and loss of balance or coordination.

 What should I avoid while taking Accutane?

-Do not donate blood while taking Accutane and for at least 30 days after you stop taking it.
-Donated blood that is later given to pregnant woman could lead to birth defects in her baby if the blood contains any level of Accutane.
+Do not donate blood while taking isotretinoin and for at least 30 days after you stop taking it.
+Donated blood that is later given to a pregnant woman could lead to birth defects in her baby if the blood contains any level of isotretinoin.

 Accutane side effects

-Less serious Accutane side effects may include:
+Common Accutane side effects may include: